phil-hanley/warehouse-location-optimization/README.md

 ## 6. Calculating total quantity currently in Full Serve

 Often because of space constraints, we are forced to store some **SM2** article in **SM1** locations.
 This is not an issue if these articles have sales locations on the floor that are consistently restocked.
-So while it is important for us to see all misplaced articles, it is crucial that we identify any **SM2** articles that have little or no stock in **SM1**.
-This last measure displays the total quantity of each misplaced article that is available in Full Serve
+So while it is important for us to see all misplaced articles, it is crucial that we identify any **SM2** articles that have little or no stock accessible in **SM2**.
+This last measure displays the total quantity of each misplaced article that is available in Full Serve:

 ```DAX
 QTY in FS =